eddienko/darkroom-client/docs/commands.md

 ```

 * Generates a presigned URL for download or upload.
+* Download URLs allow sharing files with external users.
 * Upload URLs can be used to send data to remote storage securely.

 ---

 ### Sync

+**This command in in development.**

 ```bash
 darkroom storage sync <localDir> <remotePath> [--checksum]